Global19-atlassian-net/iODKbook2/AlgLin/source/operations_app_Hill_cipher.rst

     2^{-1}, 4^{-1}, \ldots, 13^{-1},\, \text{etc.}\quad\text{do not exist.}

-These operations can be made easily in SAGE:
+These operations can be made easily in Sage:

 .. sagecellserver::